Xentrk/netflix-vpn-bypass/README.md

 ### IPSET_Netflix_Domains.sh
 **IPSET_Netflix_Domains.sh** uses the feature of ipset in dnsmasq to dynamically generate the IPv4 address used by Netflix and Amazon AWS dynamically.
 The script will create a cron job that will backup the IPSET list at 2:00 am.
 The backup will be used to restore the IPSET list upon system startup.

 This approach can be useful when your ISP is using the [Netflix Open Connect Network](https://media.netflix.com/en/company-blog/how-netflix-works-with-isps-around-the-globe-to-deliver-a-great-viewing-experience).
-The domains names used may vary by region.
+The domain names used may vary by region.
 As a result, you will have to do some analysis to determine the domain names Netflix is using.

 To determine the domain names, follow the install instructions to download the script **getdomainnames.sh** to **/jffs/scripts/getdomainnames.sh**.
 Navigate to the dnsmasq log file directory.
 My dnsmasq.log file location is **/opt/var/log**.